Aellawah/Aellawah/README.md

 - 👋 Hi, I’m @Aellawah
 - 👀 I’m interested in Data science
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently learning ✨ Everything related to data science ✨
 - 💞️ I’m looking to collaborate on Data sccience projects
 - 📫 How to reach me 00971566446206